 Why does light slow down when travelling through water?

 Imagine a big famous actor walking through a room.
 They travel at a constant speed that we will call A. The actor always moves at speed A, no matter what.
 When the room is empty, they can walk into the room and out of it, easily in a straight line.

 However, if the room is full of people then the actor can’t walk in and out of the room in a straight line.
-They keep moving at A, but because of the people they have to bounce around and take a much more circuitous path to get out of the room.
-This means that despite remaining at A the entire time, it took them longer to get out of the full room than the empty room.
+They keep moving at A, but because of the people, they have to bounce around and take a much more circuitous path to get out of the room.
+This means that despite walking at a speed of A mph, the entire time, it took them longer to get out of the full room than the empty room.